 I was first treated to these yummy egg muffins by my lovely boyfriend, whom I’ve now converted to my paleo way of eating.
 These have now become a regular go-to breakfast in our house.
 You can prepare most of the ingredients the night before so all you have to do in the morning is add the eggs and bake the muffins while getting ready.

 If you need a tasty and filling on-the-go snack, these are easy to carry around in a container.

 Cooking notes: We use a silicon muffin tray, which is great for removing baked muffins easily.
 You can use individual cases or a standard muffin tray.
-The halloumi cheese can be replaced with mushrooms or red peppers if you’re avoiding dairy completely.
+If you’re avoiding dairy completely, halloumi cheese can be replaced with pan-fried mushrooms or red peppers.